MrPixle2022/Documentaion/csharp/StringBuilder.md

 # String builders:

-string builder are string like classes that you can use to dynamically alter, instead of creating a new string when appending or prepending these change their value and allows for predefined max capacity.
+string builder are string like classes that you can use -to dynamically alter a string- instead of creating a new string using string.methods, when appending or prepending these change the actual string's value and allows for predefined max capacity.

 ---

 ## Initialization:

-first use the `System.Text` namespace to be able to use the `StringBuilder` class
+first include the `System.Text` namespace to be able to use the `StringBuilder` class

 ```csharp
 using System.Text;